 Bus: Michaelerplatz is a stop on the 1A and 2A buses that traverse the old town

-Once you’re done (it’s a very small market), you can go through the Hofburg to visit, for example, the huge markets on the Rathausplatz or Maria-Theresien-Platz.
+Once you’re done (it’s a small market), go all the way through the Hofburg to visit, for example, the huge markets on the Rathausplatz or Maria-Theresien-Platz.